 The choice of layout could have been justified about twenty years ago when smartphones with their advanced and lightning fast unit converters were a thing of a too distant future.
 However, now, when you have all the information you need literally at your fingertips, and logarithmic bezels on wristwatches serve nothing, but purely a decorative purpose, this contraption looks more like yet another example of poor industrial design.

-When your eyes finally get used to the overwhelming maze of numerals and inscriptions, you fill find that the dial, which is equipped with a tiny photovoltaic module and matches in color the brown leather strap, is quite contrast and the seven stylized Arabic numerals and the pair of hour and minute hands feature just enough greenish LumiBrite substance on them for the watch to be legible in darkness.
+When your eyes finally get used to the overwhelming maze of numerals and inscriptions, you will find that the dial, which is equipped with a tiny photovoltaic module and matches in color the brown leather strap, is quite contrast and the seven stylized Arabic numerals and the pair of hour and minute hands feature just enough greenish LumiBrite substance on them for the watch to be legible in darkness.

-According to official specification, the watch is powered by their own Caliber V175 quartz movement.
+According to the official specification, the watch is powered by their own Caliber V175 quartz movement.
 Featuring all the usual functionality of a quartz chronograph, the caliber is not as precise as an ETA Thermoline thermo-compensated movement (it is supposed to lose or gains no more than 15 seconds per months), but will probably do for most applications.
-While its battery, once fully charged, is good for whole six months, it is still nice to know that the mechanism features a battery end of life indicator: the second hand will jump in 2-secodns increments when the power source is almost completely drained.
+While its battery, once fully charged, is good for whole six months, it is still nice to know that the mechanism features a battery end of life indicator: the second hand will jump in 2-seconds increments when the power source is almost completely drained.

-Still, despite these minor annoyances, I must admit that the gadget as a whole leaves a very good impression of a solid, tough built timekeeper.
+Still, despite these minor annoyances, I must admit that the gadget as a whole leaves a good first impression of a solid, tough built timekeeper.
 Its massive 44 mm body with 23 mm lugs is well sculpted and, believe it or not, looks a lot more expensive than a similarly priced Swiss watch.

 See also: Seiko Prospex Solar Diver (Ref.
 SBDJ007)